 Read more about all the secrets of beautiful portrait lighting in the studios and outdoors.
 You will know everything about how to set and adjust camera settings to light up and take perfect photos without blurriness and overexposure.

 It’s the best way to avoid the necessity of constantly changing settings for various lighting situations.
 Many professionals use it to change the white balance of the RAW pictures during image post-processing.
 The white balance is included as a separate parameter, which may be removed.

-To correct white balance or make deep color correction fast, you need to download professionally designed free Lightroom presets or Photoshop actions and make it in several clicks.
+To correct white balance or make deep color correction quickly, you need to download professionally designed free Lightroom presets or Photoshop actions and do it in several clicks.

 Vintage styled photos always bring out tender feelings and fond memories, which is exactly what we need for portrait photography.
 Free Vintage LR Preset "Street" will put 40 years on a photo, which will give it an extraordinary effect, making it brighter and slightly faded.
 Best of all, this free preset is suitable for sunny photos of children on the beach.
-People usually have enough of the regular colored photos and vintage style may represent a special interest for them.
+People usually have enough of the regular colored photos and vintage style may be of special interest to them.